griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/03_understanding_tools.md

 1. We didn't specify the number of steps it should take to get to the answer.
 We just asked one somewhat ambiguous question and the LLM figured out that it would take two tasks - getting the current date, and then getting the relative date.
 2. We also didn't specify the `relative_date_string` key/value pair.
 We didn't need to.
 The LLM saw what key/value pairs the `get_relative_datetime` method required, and figured out how to pass them.

-This is why working with Griptape Tools starts to get really exciting - once you define the parameters clearly, the LLM can figure out the right way to pass the data.
+This is why working with Griptape Tools starts to get really exciting - once you define the parameters, the LLM can figure out the right way to pass the data.

 ### Schema